 \subsection{Large Surface Display}

-We first experimented with a simple 1-DoF display with a large surface area for humans to interact with.
-The 1-DoF soft wrapped haptic display is made from a set of three connected pouches made from a 10.16~cm flat-width LDPE plastic tube (S-5522, ULINE).
-The plastic tube was cut to fit the length of one of the sections of a UR-10 robotic arm (40.64 cm).
-As previously mentioned, the square pattern was manufactured into the LDPE tube using a heat sealer.
-The sealed lines are 1.27 cm long, alternated in rows and columns to create the 2.54 cm-squares.
-Figure~\ref{fig:device}(a) shows the design with the dimensions in more detail.
-Through-wall straight connectors (5779K675, McMaster-Carr) were attached to one of the sides of each bag strip to allow for individual inflation.
-The circumference of the robot arm segment ($2 \pi R$) was found to match the width of three bags placed side by side, as shown in Figure~\ref{fig:device}(a).
-The display was made of three bags taped together using viscoelastic adhesive tape (MD-9000, Marker Tape) to construct a sleeve that entirely wrapped the cylindrical surface.
-The bags were then connected using tee-adapters to inflate the three bags using a single pressure line, essentially creating a 1-DoF soft wrapped haptic display in the shape of a sleeve.
-Tests showed that the 1-DoF soft wrapped haptic display can be inflated quickly; pressures above 1.5 psi (10.43 kPa) inflate the display in 0.86 seconds, and it can variate inflation pressure from 1 to 3 psi (6.89 to 20.68 kPa) in 0.72 seconds, and deflate back to 1 psi in 0.18 seconds.
+The 1-DoF soft wrapped haptic display was made from a set of three connected pouches made from a 10.16~cm flat-width LDPE tube (S-5522, ULINE).
+The LDPE tube matched the length of one section of a UR-10 robotic arm (40.64 cm).
+The heat-sealed lines are 1.27 cm long, alternated in rows and columns to create the 2.54 cm-squares (Figure~\ref{fig:device}(a)).
+Through-wall straight connectors (5779K675, McMaster-Carr) were attached to one side of each bag strip to allow for individual inflation.
+The display was made of three bags taped together using viscoelastic adhesive tape (MD-9000, Marker Tape) to construct a sleeve that matched, and entirely wrapped, the cylindrical surface (Figure~\ref{fig:device}(a)-(c)).
+The bags were connected using tee-adapters and inflated using a single pressure line (i.e. a 1-DoF soft wrapped haptic display).
+The 1-DoF soft wrapped haptic display can be inflated quickly; pressures above 1.5 psi (10.43 kPa) inflate in 0.86 seconds, the pressure can be changed from 1 to 3 psi (6.89 to 20.68 kPa) in 0.72 seconds, and deflate back to 1 psi in 0.18 seconds.
 The display can operate to a maximum of 3.5 psi (24.13 kPa).
 Above that pressure the heat-sealed edges begin to tear, producing leaks.